 Can you stick weld cast steel?

-Stick welding is a great process to weld cast steel because you have high control over the welding heat.
+Stick welding is a great process to weld cast steel because you have high heat control.
 It’s great for quick repairs and fieldwork.
-Furthermore, it is the best process to weld metals with dirty surfaces.
+Furthermore, it’s the best process to weld metals with dirty surfaces.

-One common question is what welding rod to use for cast steels?
+One common question is what welding rod to use?

 The best welding rod for cast steel is the E7018, especially if the casting is large, has a complex joint, or you suspect it has impurities that cause hot cracking.
-This rod offers higher ductility and can clean the weld metal from impurities.
-An E7018 is also low-hydrogen, something vital if you want to weld low-alloy, medium, or high-carbon steel.
+This rod offers higher ductility and can clean the weld metal.
+An E7018 is also low-hydrogen, something vital if you want to weld cold crack-sensitive metal.

 An E7018 rod offers low penetration and a thick slag covering that helps against warping the casting.

 When using E7018s, you need to keep a short but steady distance from the joint, no more than the wire’s diameter.
 That’s because E7018 rods don’t generate a lot of shielding gasses.
 This can cause porosity and let hydrogen in the metal, especially when you start the arc.